ubcecon/praxis-ubc/draft_notebooks/CNN/intro_to_cnn.md

 We will train the model for 25 epochs.
 To ensure we’re not overfitting to the training set, we pass the validation set through the model for inference only at the end of each epoch.
 If we see validation set performance suddenly degrade while train set performance improves, we are likely overfitting.

-We design the training and fitting loop as follows:
+You can run the training and fitting loop as follows, but **be cautious: This cell will take a long time to run**.
+Alternatively, you can skip 3 cells and load the model we pre-trained directly.

 ```python